narula/ddtxn/README.md

     https://golang.org/doc/install/source

-Then `go get` the code:

-    go get github.com/narula/ddtxn/...
+Right now the only way to install ddtxn is to clone the repository.

-The code will be at `$GOPATH/src/github.com/narula/ddtxn`.
+Assuming the code will be at `$GOPATH/src/ddtxn`:

 To run the tests, use `go test`.